 SE 220.
 Seismic Isolation/Energy Dissipation (4): Concepts, advantages and limitations of seismic isolation techniques; fundamentals of dynamic response under seismic excitation; spectral analysis; damping; energy approach; application to buildings and structures.

 SE 221.
 Earthquake Engineering (4): Introduction to plate tectonics and seismology.
 Rupture mechanism, measures of magnitude and intensity, earthquake occurrence and relation to geologic, tectonic processes.
 Probabilistic seismic hazard analysis.
 Strong earthquake ground motion; site effects on ground motion; structural response; soil-structure interaction; design criteria; code requirements.
+Prerequisites: SE 203 or consent of instructor.

 SE 222.
 Geotechnical Earthquake Engineering (4): Influence of soil conditions on ground motion characteristics; dynamic behavior of soils, computation of ground response using wave propagation analysis and finite element analysis; evaluation and mitigation of soil liquefaction; soil-structure interaction; lateral pressures on earth retaining structures; analysis of slope stability.